 AI customer support in fintech uses artificial intelligence to manage, triage, and resolve customer service interactions for financial technology companies - including complaints, account disputes, and compliance-sensitive inquiries.
+The AI in fintech market reached USD 30 billion in 2025, growing at 22.6% CAGR according to Mordor Intelligence.

 Governance and guardrails remain the critical differentiator between AI that helps and AI that creates regulatory risk